projectshift/shift-boiler/docs/config.md

 This section configures CSRF protection and recaptcha integration.

   * `WTF_CSRF_ENABLED` CSRF protection for the forms in always enabled by default.
 However you might want to disable this when running your tests.
-For that reason default `Testing` config has this disabled.
+For that reason default base `TestingConfig` has this disabled.
   * `RECAPTCHA_*` holds your google recatcha credentials used to render recaptcha form fields.
 These should be put in your `.env` files.